How to Cut Your Dog's Nails

 - Hold your dog’s feet firmly but lightly.
 See to it that the way you’re holding your dog’s feet doesn’t cause your furbaby to panic.

 - Use a sharp nail clipper.
 Using dull ones will only make the cutting more difficult and can even hurt your dog.

 - To begin, trim a small part of every toenail.
 Try to feel the area before you snip it away.
 If the area you’re trying to cut already feels spongy, that is already the quick and it’s better you stay away from it!
 The quick is the soft part of the toe underneath the nail.

 - If you accidentally cut any of your dog’s quicks, stop the bleeding as soon as possible by placing over a clean cloth or bandage over the wound.
 It can become a bloody mess and it can hurt a lot.
 Be sure to work quickly and distract them with treats should you accidentally cause bleeding.

 - If you feel like cutting your dog’s nails is too much of a struggle and you don’t want to risk hurting your dog, you can always ask professionals for help.
 You can visit your local pet groomer or your veterinary clinic to do the nail cutting for you.

 - Keep rewards, like treats or Gnawtlers® with you for distractions while cutting dogs nails.

 Cutting your dog’s nails is more than just grooming your dog.
 It is more of keeping your pup healthy to keep him away from problems caused by neglected long and overgrown nails.
-Calming them and helping him relax is the first step for a happier and healthier life (and nails!) ahead.
+Calming them and helping him relax before clipping dog nails is the first step for a happier and healthier life (and nails!) ahead.